 This is not a introduction to LATEX, there are some excellent documents available in the net as well as my book.
 For beginners the best will be the “Not so short introduction to LATEX2ε”, delivered with approximately every LATEX distribution in <texmf>/doc/guides/lshort/, or to be downloaded from CTAN.org1.
 Essential also is the UK TEX FAQ, to be obtained from the UK TeX Archive.
 Then we should mention l2tabu, which lists obsolete commands and packages and their alternatives.

 If you have severe problems with installation although using this tutorial, or have another question related to LATEX, should not write to me personally but search in the Internet and the FAQ.
 In case of continuous confusion you can post in the newsgroup Most questions can be answered there, and also concerning Windows installation this is preferrable, because answers are for everyone’s benefits and numerous competent users and developers read along.

-This guide applies to Windows 7, Vista and XP.
+This guide was testet under Windows 7, but should work as well with Windows 8 and XP.
 It is not a substitute for the original documentations of the particular programs and building blocks 2.
 In case of errors or warnings, consult the documentation of the particular program.
 This tutorial exclusively cares for the mentioned programs.
 Sections concerning Emacs, as an example, cannot be transferred for XEmacs without special care.
 More recent versions of programs usually work well (no guarantee).

 In order to be able to work efficiently, besides the main TEX distribution more components are needed.

 The distribution is only responsible to transform an input to an output.
 The input itself is created with the editor of your choice.
-I use MiKTEX.
+I use TEX Live.
 In my opinion this distribution is easy to install, works quite good and is updated regularly.